blu2ns/SGR-steam-game-randomizer/README.md

   * Once that has been completed, the program should be ready to run!
 Follow the onscreen prompts when using it.

-  * The first time the program is run, make sure to input Y when it asks to refresh the game list.
-I also recommend having the program get each game's image when it prompts you as well.
+  * The first time the program is run, make sure to input Y or YD when it asks to refresh the game list.
+(YD gets game store page data but takes a while and may get rate limited) I also recommend having the program get each game's image when it prompts you as well.

 * For linux users: I recommend creating a .desktop entry with the path to the script, it makes it easier to find and run.